g-irishm/greviews/documentation/web-app/development/PR.md

 You can find the list of issue types in the document: [Issues](./Issue.md)

 ## Description
-The description of the PR should contain the format as specified in [Pull Request Template](../github/PULL_REQUEST_TEMPLATE.md)
+The description of the PR should contain the format as specified below:

 Example